Superjomn/superjomn.github.io/content/posts/reduce-cuda.md

 }
 ```

-This kernel reads a single element of thread, but it can achieve a throughput of 96GB/s (The shared memory version is 70GB/s).
-Of course, it can be refactored to read \\(N\\) element each time:
+Despite reading only a single element per thread, this kernel can achieve a throughput of 96GB/s, outperforming the shared memory version's 70GB/s.
+Furthermore, the kernel can be modified to read \\(NT\\) elements at a time for enhanced efficiency:

 ```C++
 template <int NT>